Carmel College, Darlington

 Carmel College (formerly Carmel RC College) is a Catholic secondary school on The Headlands in Hummersknott, Darlington, England.
 It also has a sixth form, Carmel College Sixth Form.
 Following an OFSTED inspection in 2024, Carmel was graded as outstanding in all categories.
 It is part of the Bishop Hogarth Catholic Education Trust (formerly Carmel Education Trust) which includes 35 schools in the North East Region.

 The current principal is Melanie Kane, with deputies Sarah Thornton and Monita Atkinson.

 The college includes various Catholic aspects, such as a Chapel, student-led liturgies during morning form and weekly masses in the Chapel, crucifixes in each classroom, and liturgy assemblies at the end of each term.
 Notably, at the end of each year, Carmel hosts a large end-of-year mass, where the entire college gathers in the sports hall at the same time to celebrate the liturgy together.

 Admissions

 Carmel College is the town's only Catholic secondary school.
 It has four main feeder schools at Primary level.
 These are St Teresa's RC Primary, St Bede's RC Primary, St Augustine's RC Primary and Holy Family RC Primary.
-There is also a neighouring school, Abbey; despite being non-Catholic, Abbey still brings a small number of students into Carmel each year.
+There is also a neighbouring school, Abbey; despite being non-Catholic, Abbey still brings a small number of students into Carmel each year.
 The school admits roughly 200 students per year, with the 6th form admitting an additional 150.
 Carmel also has a sixth form.

 Carmel College has eight forms which consist of C, A, R, M, E, L and J, P (from former Pope John Paul II) with four houses St. Aidans (C & A), St Hildas (R & M), St. Bedes (E & L) and St. Cuthberts (J & P).
 Each form consists of roughly 25-30 students.